Pallandos/devweb2_lab1/README.md

 As expected, if you do not change the port in your API client you will get an error : `Connection was refused by the server.`.
 Every other features will stay exactly the same if you connect to the good port.

 ### Activity 4

+For activity 4, i added an other server that you can launch with `npm start_shop` or `npm autorun_shop`.

+The endpoint is `localhost:4000/pets`.